nionio6915/Euclid_Probe/README.md

 ## Optional LED's

 The top board can be populated with an LED and resistor to indicate when the probe has triggered.
+The LED will illiminate when the baords are coupled and the electric circuit is complete.
+The LED will go OFF when the switch is triggered: the closed circuit goes open.
+This is intentional and by design.

 The SMT pads are provided in pairs on both faces of the board.
-This way, the LED can be located on either side to provide the best visibility depending on the mounting.
-The top board will require a VCC connection to use the LED and thus will require a 3 pin header. **The LED will not work on the bottom probe board.**
+This way, the LED can be located on either side, top or bottom,  to provide the best visibility depending on the mounting.
+The top board requires a VCC connection to power the LED and thus requires a 3 pin header. **The LED will not work on the bottom probe board.**

 Solder an SMT LED to the pad where it will be most visible when triggered.
 The recommended LED should be a yellow or green one with a low current draw to reduce the load on the controller MCU.
-Pay attention to **cathode mark** and the LED polarity symbols as you install it. you can instal the LED on whichever position that suits you best as long as you install the resistor on the remaining pair of pads.
+Pay attention to **cathode mark** and the LED polarity symbols as you install it.
+You can instal the LED on whichever position that suits you best as long as you install the resistor on the remaining pad on that face of the board.
 Verify the datasheet of your components to ensure the proper orientation.
 Pads are sized for 1206 SMT components, but it is possible to install an SMT as small as 0603 onto the pads with careful soldering.

 If you need a reminder of how the polarity is marked and how the SMT components are marked, a page like this might be helpful. http://www.talkingelectronics.com/ChipDataEbook-1d/html/SM-LEDs.html

-Next solder a 1kOhm SMT resistor to the empty pair of pads on the same side of the board.
+Next solder a 1kOhm SMT resistor to the empty pad on the same side of the board.
 If in doubt as to which set of pads to install the resistor to, probe the LED for continutiy through the vias.

 ![LED Insatll](/images/LED_Install.png)

 ## Probe Calibration
 Quick notes, to be expanded on later.
 Narrative is written in general terms, using gcode commands.

 The process is basically starting with a known Z probe offset and then adding/subtracting the difference of the true and relative positions.
 Figure on doing it twice- once cold and then hot if you want more accurate height.

   1. Assign an initial Z probe offset SMALLER than you will actually use to stop the probe HIGHER off the bed.
-      - In RRF  G31 ...
+      - In RRF  config.g, G31 ...
 Z2.5 as example
   2. Home Z as you normally do.
+If you are using the probe as endstop and probe, you will need to work out your deploy and retract macros (see below) ahead of time.
+Otherwise, for now, manually deploy the probe.
   3. Move the carriage to a point on the bed where its going to be easy to access with a strip of paper / feeler gauge.
       - G1 X100 Y100
          - 20# bond paper is about 0.1mm, or 0.004 inches
-         - 0.2mm is ideal, 0.008in is close (0.207mm)
+         - 0.2mm, or  0.008in is close (0.207mm).
+0.3 is also good.
+You want a feeler gauge that is flexible enough, but has some stiffness to manipulate.
-         - Stainless steel feeler gauges are recommened even though they cost a little more because the stainless steel is non-magnetic.
+         - Stainless steel feeler gauges are recommened even though they cost just a little more because the stainless steel is non-magnetic.
 Examples-
            - 0.2mm - 1/2"x12" STAINLESS Steel as an example https://www.mcmaster.com/2300A9/   $2.88
            - 0.2mm - 1/2"x12" Carbon Steel as an example https://www.mcmaster.com/2283A9/      $1.98
          - measure any long and thin object you can manupulate. bare PCB boards are reliably 1.6mm thick.
-Paper matchbook covers are 0.013 inch. or 0.35mm thick.
-Credit cards are around 0.03 inches, or 0.762mm thick.
-Anything will work as long as you can measure and verify the thickness.
+Paper matchbook covers are 0.013 inch. or 0.35mm thick. - Credit cards are around 0.03 inches, or 0.762mm thick.
+Anything will work as long as you can measure and verify the thickness to gauge the nozzle above the bed.

-  4. Creep the nozzle down to touch it off on the feeler gauge, then use G92 to set the height.
-I if you have a display or machine console, use that to save youself some work.
+  4. Creep the nozzle down to touch it off on the feeler gauge, then use G92 to set that height.
+If you have a display or machine console, use that to save youself some work.
 Otherwise, issue teriminal commands to jog down-
        ```
        G91            ; set the machine into relative coordinates mode
        G1 Z-0.05      ; move the bed UP 0.05mm